-Appendix B: Accessibility Checklist for Meeting Planners

-Appendix C: Sample Meeting Posting

-Appendix D: Definitions

-Appendix A: Title VI Maps
+stable County Correctional Facility

-Appendix B: Accessibility Checklist for Meeting Planners

-Meeting Date: Meeting Time: Subject of Meeting: Location: The MPO Attendees: Is there at least one person or Department who is responsible for ensuring that the public meeting is accessible for all attendees?
-Print Name/Department: Publicizing Meeting: Has the public meeting been publicized at least 2 weeks in advance?
+Appendix B: Accessibility Checklist for Meeting Planners Meeting Date: Meeting Time: Subject of Meeting: Subject of Meeting: Location: The MPO Attendees: Is there at least one person or Department who is responsible for ensuring that the public meeting is accessible for all attendees?
+Print Name/Department: Publicizing Meeting:

+Has the public meeting been publicized at least 2 weeks in advance?

+\square

 Has the meeting been publicized on the MPO section of the Cape Cod website and posted on the Cape Cod Commission noticed board and Barnstable County public notice board?

 Has the meeting been publicized in the required foreign languages and ethnic newspapers for the relevant populations in the community where the meeting is to be held, if applicable?

 Does the public meeting notice include accessibility information, how to request a reasonable accommodation, relevant dates for making requests and information on whom to contact to request a reasonable accommodation?

 Does the public meeting notice include information on how to request foreign language interpreters?

+Facility:

-Facility: Date of Facility Assessment: Is the meeting location 1/4 mile or less from the nearest accessible bus stop or rail station, and/or will CCRTA DART service be available at the time of the meeting?
+Date of Facility Assessment:

+Is the meeting location 1/4 mile or less from the nearest accessible bus stop or rail station, and/or will CCRTA DART service be available at the time of the meeting?
 If neither of these criteria is possible given unique geographic or temporal challenges, has every reasonable attempt been made to allow interested parties to attend the meeting through alternative means?

 Where applicable, is there an accessible path of travel provided from the public transportation stop to the meeting location and meeting room?